shuaiey/image-color-palette/README.md

-# Image Color Palatte
+# Image Color Palette

+⇢ A [demo](https://liebeg.github.io/) app is here.

 ## Introduction

 This project originates from my passion to color, and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-In this project, I collected some basic or popular approaches to generate color palatte from an image, they are:
+In this project, I collected some basic or popular approaches to generate color palette from an image, they are:

 - Uniform/One-pass Quantization by me,
 - K Means Cluster by [woshizja](https://github.com/woshizja/colorful-color), and small modified version by me,